top of page

 (far right).

-There are also dressings with silver, iodine,
+There are also dressings with silver, iodine, and honey that claim antimicrobial effects.

-made from the same biological materials
+Even more specialized, there are dressings made from the same biological materials cells use in healing.

-There are even bandages with living cells
+There are even bandages with living cells built into them.

 As you might imagine, the more specialized the dressing, the more expensive it may be.
-And given the fact that many dressings are changed multiple times per week, it means we spend billions on wound care dressings.
+And given the fact that many dressings are often changed multiple times per week, it means we spend billions on wound care dressings.

 Wound dressings are big business.